Are you going to have pots scattered around, or in just one area? What is the best place for an outdoor container garden.

 Sunlight Requirements

-Ideally, the best location would be somewhere with just the right amount of sunlight daily and it should also be a place where the fragile plants are sheltered from the harsh natural elements.
+Ideally, the best location for your container plants would be somewhere with just the right amount of sunlight daily and it should also be a place where the fragile plants are sheltered from the harsh natural elements.

 Since the amount of sunlight that different plants require will vary, you will need to do your research beforehand to see how much sunlight is sufficient for the plants you’re growing.
 Some plants love the sun while others would prefer the shade and just a bit of sunlight daily.
 If you are growing a variety of plants, then you will need to arrange your container garden appropriately to cater to the unique needs of each plant.